fnproject/tutorials/node/intro/README.md

 perform an action.

 ## Your First Function
-Let's start with a very simple "hello world" function written in [Node.js JavaScript](https://nodejs.org/).
+Now that Fn server is up and running, let's start with a very simple "hello world" function written in [Node.js JavaScript](https://nodejs.org/).
 Don't worry, you don't need to know Node!
 In fact you don't even need to have Node installed on your development machine as Fn provides the necessary Node tools as a Docker container.
 Let's